 JA was founded on the principles of helping children and making a difference in their lives.
 The work unit of the JA Chapter is the project.
 A project is a planned undertaking in the fields of Welfare, Health, Recreation, Culture, or Education for which the Chapter has some part of financial or administrative responsibility.
 JA members each give at least 5 ½ years of service to their community through their Chapter.
 Annually, each member serves at least 24 hours and receives a minimum of 12 hours in education with the goal of being a better volunteer.

-For 2019-2020, JAC has 21 Active Members (serving) & 12 Associate and 18 Life Members (graduated).
-In 2018-2019, JAC members served over 1800 hours within the Collierville community, worth over $45,000 according to Independent Sector.
+For 2021-2022, JAC has 33 Active Members (serving) & 11 Associate and 24 Life Members (graduated).
+JAC members served over 1800 hours within the Collierville community, worth over $45,000 according to Independent Sector.
 Not including in-kind donations, JAC also directly donated over $2000 in goods and project support materials, like new hoodies for the IMPACT students and winter coats for elementary students, per counselor requests.
 The Chapter was also proud to debut the annual JAC $2500 Scholarship of Merit for a graduating CHS senior girl who embodies the qualities of service and scholarship.